nightscout/trio-docs/docs/EN/resources/FAQ.md

 ### How does 'Max UAM SMB Basal Minutes' limit SMBs?
 `Max UAM SMB Basal Minutes` limits the size of SMBs that Trio can deliver when it detects an unannounced meal (UAM).
 The amount of insulin a UAM SMB can deliver is related to the amount of scheduled basal insulin in your "Basal Profile" settings.
 You can configure this setting to make UAM more or less aggressive in correcting meal spikes.

-Example: John has SMBs and UAM turned on in the settings.
+Example: Bill has SMBs and UAM turned on in the settings.
 The algorithm has detected unexpected carb absorption and would like to deliver an SMB in response.
-John's current basal rate is 1 unit per hour.
-John has `Max UAM SMB Basal minutes` set to the default of 30.
+Bill's current basal rate is 1 unit per hour.
+Bill has `Max UAM SMB Basal minutes` set to the default of 30.
 Therefore, a single SMB can deliver no more insulin than would be delivered by your basal in 30 minutes, i.e., 0.5 units.

 ### I've turned on SMBs, but every time I receive an SMB, Trio cuts back or zero-temps my basal.
 Is that normal?
 Yes.
 SMBs effectively borrow insulin from the future to front load insulin delivery to assist in avoiding glucose spikes.
 Long, low, or zero temporary basal rates are expected to be observed with SMBs activated.
 This allows the algorithm to balance out the peak insulin timing and avoid hypoglycemia secondary to the increased insulin on board.